TWIMM/TWIMMENGINE/README.md

     ```bash
     php commandsloader create_entity entity_name domain_name
     ```
+5. Need to use react as temlate engine for complex UI directly in TWIMM PHP ?
+(Example):
+    ## Look the sample ReactComponents to see how to setup that
+    ## If you don't have knowledge to use webpack for bundling and generate bundle skip and use twig template or build API to serve separated react app
 ## Project Structure

 The Clean Architecture PHP Framework follows a structured approach to organizing code that adheres to Clean Architecture principles.
 Below is an overview of the project structure: